Shane-Roy/Password-Generator/README.md

 Other uses are:

-1. Password double the first length
+1. Password with double the first length

-2. Password first length multiplied by second length with variations of encryption
+2. First password length multiplied by second length with variations of encryption

 Here is the output when ran: